 Some common issues that can make people feel stress include experiencing something new or unexpected like a change of job or when you feel you have little control over a situation such as financial worries or relationship instability.

-I use suggestion therapy and analytical hypnotherapy to treat stress related difficulties.
-Hypnotherapy can be very effective for stress by helping clients to learn simple relaxation techniques and developing better coping mechanisms for dealing with stress.
+Hypnotherapy can be very effective for stress by helping clients to learn simple relaxation techniques and developing better coping mechanisms for dealing stress.
+I use the latest hypnosis techniques including NLP, Suggestion Therapy and Cognitive Behavioral Hypnotherapy.